-Key Witness in Nipsey Hussle Killing Is Pressed Over Errors - NewsBreak
+Key witness in Nipsey Hussle killing is pressed over errors - NewsBreak

 She also acknowledged that she had never seen any signs of violence in Holder, though he did say he “ought to slap” her when he returned to the car after the shooting and told her to drive.

-Hussle, a 33-year-old father of two whose legal name was Ermias Ashgedom, had just been nominated for a a Grammy for his major-label-debut album after years of underground acclaim when he was killed.More from Billboard
+Hussle, a 33-year-old father of two whose legal name was Ermias Ashgedom, had just been nominated for a a Grammy for his major-label-debut album after years of underground acclaim when he was killed.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0

-Note: Editor’s note : This story was updated to correct the job title of Holder’s attorney.